mojaloop/documentation/docs/technical/sdk-scheme-adapter/README.md

 ### 1. DFSP using third party solution e.g. Payment Manager that makes use of the SDK Scheme Adapter

-There are a number of third party solutions that provide support, tooling and integrations into backend systems that makes use of the SDK-Scheme-Adapter in order to provide support for synchronous integration using the Mojaloop best practice means to connect to the Mojaloop API.
-Payment Manager is an open sourced* tool is an example of this.
-Payement manager provides addtional benefits to this, more information can be found [here](https://rtplex.io/).
-Payment Maanger deployments can be either Saas or self hosted.
+There are a number of third party solutions that provide support, tooling and integrations into backend systems that makes use of the SDK-Scheme-Adapter in order to provide support for synchronous integration (using the Mojaloop best practice means) to connect to the Mojaloop API.

+Payment Manager an open sourced* tool is an example of this.
+Payment manager provides additional benefits to this, more information can be found [here](https://rtplex.io/).
+Payment Manager deployments can be either Saas or self hosted.

 ![SDK-Scheme-Adapter Mode 1](./assets/SDKSchemeAdapterMode1.png)